 Step No 6: Perform wipe all cache and factory reset on the Nexus device by following these instructions:

 - Press and hold the Volume Down + Power button to boot it into Bootloader Mode.

 - Switch to Recovery Mode using Volume button and select it by Power button.

-- Your Nexus devices will be rebooted, and a small Android logo will be displayed on the screen along with “No command” message.
+- Your Nexus devices will be rebooted and a small Android logo will be displayed on screen along with “No command” message.